Geniuswhizard/Geniuswhizard/README.md

 - 👋 Hi, I’m @Geniuswhizard
-- 👀 I’m interested in Ethical Hacking, Computer Systems and Networks plus Cybersecurity.
+- 👀 I’m interested in Cyber Security, Ethical Hacking, Threat Analysis And Information Security.
 - 🌱 I’m currently learning ...
 Malaware and Ransomware Analysis
 - 💞️ I’m looking to collaborate on ...
-Ethical Hacking, Cybersecurity and Malaware and Ransomware Analysis
+Cyber Security, Ethical Hacking, Threat Analysis And Information Security
 - 📫 How to reach me ...

 <!---